-Democracy, identity and power are cornerstones for understanding contemporary politics and international relations.
-After the end of the Cold War, democracy or more pointedly, liberal democracy has produced a domino effect, emerging and expanding across the globe at a fast rate, becoming the system of government states strive to achieve.
+Democracy, identity, and power are cornerstones for understanding contemporary politics and international relations.
+After the end of the Cold War, democracy, or more pointedly, liberal democracy has produced a domino effect, emerging and expanding across the globe at a fast rate, becoming the system of government states strive to achieve.
 However, not only democratic developments have been of interest in political science.
-Social movements, revolutions and strikes have returned to the focus of academic debates with current developments in Venezuela, Columbia, Hong Kong and other places in the world.
-The latest uprisings in Sudan and Algeria, and ongoing conflicts in Syria and Yemen furthermore call attention to shifting geopolitics, authoritarian survival and socio-ethnic divisions in societies.
+Social movements, revolutions, and strikes have returned to the focus of academic debates with current developments in Venezuela, Columbia, Hong Kong, and other places in the world.
+The latest uprisings in Sudan and Algeria, and ongoing conflicts in Syria and Yemen furthermore call attention to shifting geopolitics, authoritarian survival, and socio-ethnic divisions in societies.

 Against the backdrop of all these developments, a number of questions emerge: How can democracies survive in a complex and volatile environment?
 What role do changing geopolitics and civil-military relations play in conflict dynamics?
-How can new challenges brought by new technologies, climate change and the cyberspace be dealt with and solved?
+How can new challenges brought by new technologies, climate change, and cyberspace be dealt with and solved?
 To what extent has power shifted away from traditional sources of authority?

 Justice is a fundamental value for individuals and societies around the globe.
-However, the understandings of just and unjust conduct may vary significantly depending on a range of factors, including historical traditions and embeddedness, ideological preferences or regime types of the respective political community.
+However, the understandings of just and unjust conduct may vary significantly depending on a range of factors, including historical traditions and embeddedness, ideological preferences, or regime types of the respective political community.
 While justice is very frequently associated with courts as one of the branches of the classical conception of separation of powers, developed by the French philosopher Charles de Montesquieu and his successors, other political institutions and actors play an at least equally important role in shaping individual and societal perceptions of justice.
-Moreover, in some political communities, justice that is aimed to be achieved through judicial systems in modern democracies is not generally accepted and other forms of ‘everyday’ justice are much more common.
+Moreover, in some political communities, justice that is aimed to be achieved through judicial systems in modern democracies is not generally accepted and other forms of everyday justice are much more common.

 Diversity and Globalization

 We live in a diverse and increasingly globalized world.
 Its complexities have become evident not least during several major political changes in the last few years.
-For example, after the breakdown of the bipolar world and the short period of predominance of the United States in international relations, the world order has become much more fluid and dynamic.
+For example, after the breakdown of the bipolar world and the short period of the predominance of the United States in international relations, the world order has become much more fluid and dynamic.
 Several unstable regions and relationships between states and other international actors initiate questions on the transformation of the so-called Westphalian model.
-New conflicts appear to be on the rise, including in wholly new environment, such as the cyberspace, while in Europe but also in other regions throughout the world debates are ongoing on deeper integration versus differentiation or even breakdown of existing integration mechanisms.
+New conflicts appear to be on the rise, including in wholly new environment, such as cyberspace, while in Europe but also in other regions throughout the world debates are ongoing on deeper integration versus differentiation or even breakdown of existing integration mechanisms.

 The Meaning of Politics

-In contemporary world, the word ‘politics’ and its variations are virtually everywhere.
+In the contemporary world, the word ‘politics’ and its variations are virtually everywhere.
 Less frequently, however, the meaning of the term in different contexts and settings is analyzed and tried to be understood.
 Far more than an academic endeavor, which is itself of core importance for developing new and creative models of human interactions, the meaning of politics shapes our view of core elements of contemporary society, such as regimes, institutions, actors, conflicts, human rights or governance.
 A range of theoretical and methodological approaches can be used to design innovative research that helps us understand what politics really means.

 Democracy is a type of government that has been with us for more than two millennia.
 Only in the last century, however, it spread over all continents and became the standard against which all governments in the world are measured.
 What is this standard, however?
 Is liberal democracy really the model that fits all countries and nations?
 Should we be satisfied with the current status and stop trying to improve on it?
 Many political philosophers and social thinkers believe that there are better alternatives how to govern the society – that there are models bolstering more the economic development, more protective of the environment or better in utilizing the potential of human intellect.